matias-ceau/scripts/docs/scripts/launch_tmux_with_music_player.sh.md

+# Launch Tmux with Music Player (launch_tmux_with_music_player.sh)

 ---

-A script to create a new tmux session for the cmus music player.
+A script to start a new tmux session for cmus music player.

 ---